Samchillian

-The Samchillian Tip Tip Tip Cheeepeeeee (or samchillian, for short) is a type of electronic keyboard instrument invented by Leon Gruenbaum, that uses keys to trigger melodic intervals aka changes of pitch rather than the traditional fixed pitches.
+The Samchillian Tip Tip Tip Cheeepeeeee (or Samchillian, for short) is a type of electronic keyboard instrument invented by Leon Gruenbaum, that uses keys of a QWERTY keyboard layout to trigger specific melodic intervals rather than traditional fixed pitches.

-The Samchillian is listed as a "non-traditional" MIDI interface according to the MIDI Manufacturers Association.
+The Samchillian is listed as a "non-traditional" MIDI interface by the MIDI Manufacturers Association.
 According to this source, patent #5,565,641 is applicable to the device.